IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 Result: Plot of frequency and vibrational displacement against time is exactly the same for omega-z mode of 12mm rotor.
 Shows that data provided was for omega-z mode.
 As time passes, frequency decreases along with vibrational displacement.
 Damping of both theta_dot and x_dot.
 But if energy is transferred from rotation of rotor to vibration of arms, shouldn't x_dot (and thus x) be increasing?
 Question: Existence of other significant curves.
 Noise?

+## 2D NN (Old System) ##
+- Convergent history shows desirable results: Training loss converges to near 0 across epochs.
+- Ground truth for torque shows that it is indeed the same across all frequencies.